-Dropshot fishing has certainly taken its spot in the worldwide fishing technique rotation.
-Let’s be honest though, we have probably all at one time or another, done a similar type of fishing just out of improvisation.
+However, although dropshot fishing has only recently taken its spot in the worldwide rotation, the technique itself is far from new.
+I mean, let’s be honest, we have probably all, at one time or another, rigged something similar just out of necessity and improvisation.

 Many years ago, both Pete and Ang would tie a bell sinker to the bottom of their line and simply tie a hook with live bait above that sinker just to keep the bait up off the bottom.

 “I remember going up to the Griffith area of Ontario,” says Pete “and my dad, brother, some buddies, and I would fish off a big bridge over a current area on the Madawaska River for Walleye.
 Our best fish-producing method was to take a heavy ball sinker under a live minnow (about a foot above) and drop that into the current.
 Staging Walleye would come up and eat our live bait.
 That rig was, essentially, a modified heavily-weighted dropshot rig.”